AnabelGR/club-manager/README.md

 ## Description

-This web application is for a club manager to keep track of club players.
+This web application is for a club manager to keep track of clubs associated with TAFC.

 |Behavior| Input (User Action/Selection) |Output|
 |---|:---|:---|